-Usually these webpages are designed based on following six different screen widths.
+Usually these webpages are designed based on the following six different screen widths.

-Frictionless forms make it easier to make an action with the least amount of effort for your visitors.
+Frictionless forms make it easier to make an action with the least amount of effort on the part of your visitors.

 Frictionless forms use automatic sign up option and the least amount of information needed in order to make the customer journey as smooth as possible.

 Growth Hacking Jargon Around Content

 It’s shouldn’t come as surprise that the vast majority of SEO revolves around content.
 Content on a website can range from blog posts to videos and podcasts to white papers.